Generalized Wintgen inequalities for submanifolds of conformally flat manifolds: Introduction

 The following conjecture for submanifolds in real space forms was given by De Smet, Dillen, Verstraelen and Vrancken in 1999 \cite{DDDV}.
 Now, the conjecture is known as the DDVV conjecture.

-\begin{conjecture} Let $f:M^{n}\rightarrow \widetilde{M}^{m}(c)$ be an isometric immersion from $M^{n}$ into a real space form of constant curvature $c$.
+\textit{Conjecture.} Let $f:M^{n}\rightarrow \widetilde{M}^{m}(c)$ be an isometric immersion from $M^{n}$ into a real space form of constant curvature $c$.
 Then

-where $\rho $ and $\rho ^{\perp }$ denote the normalized scalar curvature and normalized normal scalar curvature of $M^{n}$, respectively. \end{conjecture}
+where $\rho $ and $\rho ^{\perp }$ denote the normalized scalar curvature and normalized normal scalar curvature of $M^{n}$, respectively.

 In \cite{DDDV}, the conjecture was proven for $n$-dimensional submanifolds, $ n\geq \nolinebreak 2$, in codimension $2$ real space forms of constant sectional curvature.
-In \cite{choi}, Choi and Lu proved that the conjecture is true for all $3$-dimensional submanifolds in arbitrary codimension real space forms of constant sectional curvature.
+In \cite{choi}, Choi and Lu showed that the conjecture is true for all $3$-dimensional submanifolds in arbitrary codimension real space forms of constant sectional curvature.
 When the normal connection is flat, in \cite{Chen-96}, B.-Y. Chen proved that

 In the general form, the conjecture was proven by Lu \cite{Lu} and by Ge and Tang \cite{GeTang} independently.
 DDVV inequality is also known as the generalized Wintgen inequality now.
 Since then, the Wintgen inequality has been studied by many authors for submanifolds in different ambient spaces.
 See, for example, \cite {Aydin,Aytimur,chbl,dillen,Mihai-14,Mihai-16,Naghi,Roth,Su-17}.
-For the collections of the studies about Wintgen inequality, see \cite{Chen-Wint}.
+For the collections of the studies about Wintgen inequality, we refer to \cite{Chen-Wint}.

-Motivated by the studies of the above authors, in the present paper, we establish generalized Wintgen inequalities for submanifolds in conformally flat manifolds.
-We give some applications for submanifolds in a Riemannian manifold of quasi-constant curvature.
-We also consider the equality cases.
+Motivated by the studies of the above authors, in the present paper, we establish new generalized Wintgen inequalities for submanifolds in conformally flat manifolds.
+As applications of our main inequality, we derive several new inequalities for submanifolds in Riemannian manifolds of quasi-constant curvature, generalized Robertson–Walker type warped products, conformally changed real space forms, and products of real space forms with opposite curvatures.
+We also discuss the equality cases and obtain new obstruction results concerning the existence of minimal submanifolds.

 The paper is organized as follows: Section \ref{sect-pre} contains some preliminaries.
-In Section \ref{sect-3}, we obtain generalized Wintgen inequality for submanifolds in conformally flat manifolds.
+In Section \ref{sect-3}, we prove a generalized Wintgen inequality for submanifolds in conformally flat manifolds.
 The main result is Theorem \ref{Thm-1} that generalizes the inequality (\ref{wint}) which was obtained in \cite{GeTang} and \cite{Lu}.
 Since a manifold of quasi-constant curvature is conformally flat, as applications, in Section \ref{sect-4}, we provide generalized Wintgen inequalities for submanifolds in a Riemannian manifold of quasi-constant curvature.
+Moreover, we give certain obstructions to the existence of minimal submanifolds of conformally flat manifolds.